RaphaelMonin/SMS_Spam_Filter_using_RNNs/README.md

 ### Results

-Both LSTM and GRU neural network reach 97.5% of accuracy but are very unstable.
+Both LSTM and GRU neural network reach 97.5% of accuracy on the test set but are very unstable.

-A bidirectionnal LSTM neural network reaches 97.5% too but is much more stable.
+A bidirectionnal LSTM neural network reaches 97.5% on the test set too but is much more stable.

-A bidirectionnal GRU neural network gives the best results with 98% of accuracy plus a great stability.
+A bidirectionnal GRU neural network gives the best results with 98% of accuracy on the test set plus a great stability.

 ### Dataset